Tecfidera Capsules is a brand of medicine containing the active ingredient dimethyl fumarate.

-How long to use it
+How long to take it

 It is important not to interrupt treatment with TECFIDERA unless your doctor tells you to.

-If you forget to use it
+If you forget to take it

-If you have trouble remembering when to take your medicine, ask your pharmacist for some hints.
+If you have trouble remembering to take your medicine, ask your pharmacist for some hints.

 If you take too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26, in New Zealand telephone 0800 764 766) for advice, or go to Accident and Emergency at your nearest hospital if you think that you or anyone else has may have taken too much TECFIDERA.
+Immediately telephone your doctor or the Poisons Information Centre (in Australia telephone 13 11 26, in New Zealand telephone 0800 764 766) for advice, or go to Emergency at the nearest hospital, if you think that you or anyone else may have taken too much TECFIDERA.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

-While you are taking it
+While you are taking TECFIDERA

 Before you start TECFIDERA, your doctor will do a blood test to count the number of your white blood cells.
 Your doctor will test these periodically during treatment.

 Take TECFIDERA exactly as your doctor has prescribed.

-Speak to your doctor as soon as possible if you notice any new or worsening medical conditions e.g., fever or infection.
+Tell your doctor as soon as possible if you notice any new or worsening medical conditions e.g., fever or infection.